 “Mobile sign”: A sign attached to or suspended from any type of vehicle.
 (Ord.
 763, 1996; Ord.
-386, 1981)
+386, 1981) Moved to 1.14 (see signs)

 “Modular home”: A structure intended for residential use and manufactured off-site in accordance with all other codes adopted by Douglas County.
-(Ord.
-902, 2000)
+Moved to 1.14

 “Monument sign”: An independent structure supported from a maximum of two feet above grade to the bottom of the sign with a solid base of at least 80% of the total sign structure width.
-(Ord.
-850, 1998; Ord.
-763, 1996)
+Moved to 1.14 (see signs)

 “Motel”: Guest rooms or suites occupied on a transient basis, with most rooms gaining access from an exterior walkway and with no provisions for cooking in an individual unit.
-(Ord.
-763, 1996; Ord.
-167, 1968)
+Moved to 1.13

 “Mudslide”: A condition where there is a river, flow or inundation of liquid mud down a hillside usually as a result of a dual condition of loss of brush cover, and the subsequent accumulation of water on the ground preceded by a period of unusually heavy or sustained rain.
 A mudslide may occur as a distinct phenomenon while a landslide is in progress, and will be recognized as such by the Federal Insurance Administrator only if the mudflow, and not the landslide, is the proximate cause of damage that occurs.
-(Ord.
-763, 1996)
+Moved to Article 5: Floodplain Management

 “Mulch”: Nonliving organic and synthetic materials customarily used in landscape design to retard erosion and retain moisture.
-(Ord.
-763, 1996)

 “National geodetic vertical datum (NGVD)”: As corrected in 1929, is a vertical control used as a reference for establishing varying elevations within the floodplain.
-(Ord.
-763, 1996)
+Moved to Article 5: Floodplain Management

 “Natural area”: A land area, unimproved and not occupied by any structures or manmade elements, set aside for the conservation of permanent, undisturbed open space.
-(Ord.
-763, 1996)
+Moved to 1.14

 “Natural drainage”: Water which flows by gravity in channels by the surface topography of the earth prior to changes made by the efforts of man.
-(Ord.
-763, 1996)
+Moved to Article 5: Floodplain Management

 “Natural grade”: The grade unaffected by construction techniques such as fill, landscaping, or berming.
-(Ord.
-1251, 2008)
+Moved to 1.14

 “NAVD88”: North American Vertical Datum of 1988.
-(Ord.
-1251, 2008)
+Moved to 1.14

 “NGVD29”: National Geodetic Vertical Datum of 1929.
-(Ord.
-1251, 2008)
+Moved to 1.14

 “Net consumptive use”: Net consumptive use means that portion of irrigation water applied to vegetation which is consumed and removed from the local hydrological environment by evaporation or transpiration.
 The Alpine decree has interpreted the net consumptive use of surface water for irrigation of the lands above Lahontan Reservoir (including Carson Valley) to be 2.5 acre-feet per acre.
-(Ord.
-763, 1996; Ord.
-497, 1989)
+Moved to 1.14

 “Net site area”: The total area within the lot lines of a lot or parcel of land after public street easements or other areas to be dedicated or reserved for public use are deducted from such lot or parcel.
-(Ord.
-763, 1996)
+Moved to Article 5: Floodplain Management

 “New construction”: For floodplain management purposes, structures for which “the start of construction” commenced on or after the effective date of the floodplain management regulations adopted by the county, and includes any subsequent improvements so such structures, where the construction involves an increase in gross floor area of greater than 100 square feet.
-(Ord.
-801, 1998; Ord.
-763, 1996)
+Solar Photovoltaic Facility

 “Noncommercial sign”: Any sign which is intended to convey a noncommercial message of social, political, educational, religious or charitable commentary.
-(Ord.
-763, 1996)
+Moved to 1.14 (see signs)

 “Nonconforming, illegal”: A structure, lot, or use which did not conform to applicable laws when constructed or initiated, and does not conform to the provisions of the current development code.
-(Ord.
-763, 1996)
+Moved to 1.14